 fire risk reduction area, in relation to a building, means a low fuel area designed to minimise the likelihood of flames contacting the building;

-intensive land-use zone, for a bioregion or local government district, means the intensive land-use zone as defined in Shepherd, D.P., Beeston, G.R. and Hopkins, A.J.M.
+intensive land-use zone means the intensive land-use zone as defined in Shepherd, D.P., Beeston, G.R. and Hopkins, A.J.M.
 “Native Vegetation in Western Australia.
 Resource Management Technical Report 249” (2001) published by the Department of Agriculture, Perth;

 limited clearing means clearing described in regulation 5(1) item 1, 5, 6, 7, 10, 12, 13 or 19;